 Ability to acknowledge open-ended comments, which will send an email to the commenter.
 When enabled, the user will be able to acknowledge open-ended comments and see how many times a comment has been acknowledged by other users that also have access to the comment.
 The “Access open-ended comments” permission needs to be enabled.

 The conversation feature allows users to ask follow-up questions to employees based off the comments they leave, and to view all existing conversations on comments.
 When enabled, the user will be able to initiate a conversation on the comment that will send an email to the commenter.
 An internal note can also be added to the comment with an @mention to other users with access to the comment.
-There are anonymity considerations for enabling this permission - see notes at the bottom of the article on anonymity.

 View comment managers

-Read sensitive comments
+View sensitive comments

-Ability to read sensitive comments.
+Ability to view sensitive comments.
 Comments that contain a monitored word will be flagged as a sensitive comment.
 Note: when disabled, the manager will still have access to the comment, however, the comment will not be flagged as sensitive.

 Mark sensitive comments